Documentation

 To reload the data of the imported file you have to either save their parent or run the

-stylezero --reset config
+stylezero --reset config command.

 Custom Attributes